 ULWD (Ultra Low Watt Density) Heating Element

 GFCI protection is an absolute must when it comes to combining electricity with water.
 GFCI stands for Ground Fault Circuit Interrupter.
-In short, if the current changes due to water, it will immediately trip the breaker and cut the power to your power source.
+In short, if the current changes from water contact, it will immediately trip the circuit breaker and cut the power to your power source.
 This type of protection could end up saving your life.

-For the basement outlets, I had an electrician install standard GFCI outlets for pumps etc. and a 30 amp GFCI protected circuit breaker for my Brew Commander.
+For the basement outlets, I had an electrician install standard GFI protected outlets for pumps etc. and a dedicated Square D 30 amp GFCI protected circuit breaker for my Brew Commander.
 GFCI breakers are much more expensive than a standard breaker but you need to determine the value of your life (mine’s worth the $100 price tag to me).
-Always have a licensed electrician install electric work and do not attempt on your own.
+My Brew Commander plugs into an L630R twist-lock receptacle.

 Ventilation or Steam Removal

-This is a big one and one of the most important things to consider.
+Steam removal is one of the most important things to consider.
 Boiling wort for 60-90 minutes is going to generate a lot of steam.
 Potentially gallon(s) worth of water is evaporating off the kettle into your brewing environment.
 Without a ventilation system, you could run into serious mold/mildew build-up in your home.
 There are two options.
 A steam condenser or kitchen range hood or condensate hood.

 A steam condenser on the other hand is a relatively new addition to the homebrew world.
 Steam condensers are relevantly affordable (starting around $130) and eliminate the need for any other form of ventilation.
 I went with the Steam Slayer from Brew Hardware.
 This unit can be mounted to the kettle lid or through the sidewall of the kettle.
 It’s attached with a 1.5-inch TC connection.
 More details and full review here.